 Short Bowel Syndrome

-Short bowel syndrome occurs when half or more of the small intestine is removed.
-It reduces the absorption of vitamins and minerals from food.
+Short bowel syndrome happens when half or more of the small intestine is removed.
+It reduces how much vitamins and minerals are absorbed from food.

 - Poor growth